GrassHopper1977/BSD-USB-to-CAN/tests/tests1/tests1.md

 Test1-filtered.txt - Same as above but removing unrequired data.

 ## Immediate Observations
 1. The `testtx` program should only send 270 message and you can see that the contents of byte 0 is incremented everytime.
-We noticed that we had over 400 message come back.
+We noticed that we sent 429 messages.
 2. The additional messages was due to the fact that we did not always receive every message that we had transmitted.
 Therefore our code's built in re-transmission ability sent the messages again until they were acknowledged.
-This could be an issue.
+This could be an issue as we've noticed that most of those that we failed to recieve were actually transmitted.
 3. Occasionally, we were receiving `LIBUSB_ERROR_PIPE` when reading from the device.
 These don't correspond to the missing receives in any way that we could see.
 It's possible that we were just querying the USB device too quickly.
 4. The unmodified kernels did not work in either Pure Caps or Hybrid build.
 We will need to retry the experiment on the latest version of V22.12.

 ## Analysis of Results
+We created a MS Excel Spreadsheet (test1.xlsx - attached) to analyse our results.
+* Once the messages are written to the CAN Bus the average time before reading the messages back in is 1.64ms (maximum 2.65ms, minimum 0.12ms).
+This is very very indeed, it is about as fast as you can transmit on a bus of 500kbps.
+I suspect that we won't be able to see much difference with any other kernel (or even OS).
+* The previous figure excludes the transmissions that we never had echoed back to us.
+37.06% of our transmissions weren't echoed back to us so we'll need to see if we can fix that error.
+It's possible that we're not reading fast enough to capture them all.